maximilianorey/AssemblyEthereumMutableProxy/README.md

 Considering solidity’s compiler is very recent, it’s logical that it wouldn’t generate the most optime assembly output, in fact, it insert a lot of swap and pop that can be avoided.
 The problem is, on a smart contract a less optime code is more expensive to execute, so in this cases optimization is a priority.
 In this project, the proxy was constructed directly on Ethereum’s assembly.

 There are three proxies: the "alpha" version has a security bonus that OpenZeppeling's one hasn't but at the end is more expensive.
 The "beta" version hasn't this security bonus but its actually cheaper than OpenZeppeling's one.
-The "gamma" version consumes almost the same gas as OpenZeppeling's one but it has the extra security and require an extra contract deployed at least one time on the blockchain.
+The "delta" version consumes almost the same gas as OpenZeppeling's one but it has the extra security and require an extra contract deployed at least one time on the blockchain.

 # Assembly Proxy Alpha
 This version has extra security, but its execution is more expensive than OpenZeppeling's proxy.
 One problem with the proxy is the implementation can change the registers where the admin or the implementation address is stored.
 Of course, the admin had to put a contract with this implementation before, but is a way to introduce a back door.
 This proxy version checks the registers after the delegate call and ensures they have the same values.
 If not, it revert the transaction.

 # Assembly Proxy Beta
 This version hasn't the increment on security, but its execution is chaper than OpenZeppeling's proxy.
-For optimization purpouses, this code didn't respect the OpenZeppeling's proxy's interface, but has two functions: "adminFunctionsGet" witch receive one enum parameter and returns the implementation address or admin address depending what it have received, and "adminFunctionsPut" witch receive one enum parameter and one address parameter and set admin's or implementation's direction (depends of what it have received as first parameter) to the address given as second parameter.
+For optimization purpouses, this code didn't respect the OpenZeppeling's proxy's interface, but has two functions: "implementation" witch returns the implementation address, and "adminFunctionsPut" witch receive one enum parameter and one address parameter and set admin's or implementation's direction (depends of what it have received as first parameter) to the address given as second parameter.
 Of course this functions can only be called by the actual admin.

-On this case when a proxy received a call will first check if the function's id matches with "adminFunctionsGet" or "adminFunctionsPut", and if not it will proceed to delegate the call to the implementation, so it doesn't have to use a SLOAD to get the admin address.
+On this case when a proxy received a call will first check if the function's id matches with "implementation" or "adminFunctionsPut", and if not it will proceed to delegate the call to the implementation, so it doesn't have to use a SLOAD to get the admin address.
 If the function's id actually matches, it will proceed to get the admin address and if it match with the sender, it will execute the function and if not it will delegate the call.

-# Assembly Proxy Gamma
+# Assembly Proxy Delta
 This version is a midpoint between the other two.
 It's execution consumes almost the same gas as OpenZeppeling's one but it has the extra security.
-However, it has one problem, it required a third contract deployed (I call it ProxyManager), but it's not one contract per proxy, once an instance of the "ProxyManager" is on a blockchain, anyone can deploy a AssemblyProxyGamma, with the admin and implementation that they choose.
+However, it has one problem, it required a third contract deployed (I call it ProxyManager), but it's not one contract per proxy, once an instance of the "ProxyManager" is on a blockchain, anyone can deploy a AssemblyProxyDelta, with the admin and implementation that they choose.

 What's the trick?
 Admin's address isn't storaged on the proxy but on the ProxyManager contract.
 ProxyManager is basically a map which can return the corresponding admin for an adress.
 A contract's admin's address only can be changed by the actual admin of this contract using the methods "changeAdmin(address contractAddress, address newAdmin)" (it will revert if the sender is not the admin of "contractAddress").
 To deploy a proxy, you need to execute "deployProxy" function on the ProxyManager.
 This solution also resolve one problem respect the previews ones: if you need a contract that deploy a proxy, there is not an easy way to do that with the previews versions, because solidity doesn't allow you to include compiled code, but in this case you don't need to, you need only to import the interface and call to deployProxy function.